google-marketing-solutions/dreamboard/frontend/README.md

 The NodeJS web server will be available on `http://127.0.0.1:3000`.

+**Important Notes:**

-**Important Note:** To test the solution locally, the web application, NodeJS web server, and FastAPI backend must all be running simultaneously.
+1. To test the solution locally, the web application, NodeJS web server, and FastAPI backend must all be running simultaneously.
 An easy way to manage this is to open three separate instances of your IDE (like VSCode), one for each component.
 In this setup, the NodeJS server acts as a proxy.
 When the frontend sends a request, the server will intercept it, add the required authentication token, and then redirect the request to the FastAPI backend.
+2. After deployment, remember to revert the changes in `dreamboard/src/environments/environment.development.ts` This file was temporarily modified with the production backend URL for the deployment process and must be restored for local development: `git restore dreamboard/src/environments/environment.development.ts`.